-Lewandowski fires Bayern to 10-point lead
+Lewandowski takes Bundesliga tally to 24 in Bayern’s 4-1 win

-BERLIN (AP) — Bundesliga top-scorer Robert Lewandowski took his tally to 24 goals and had an assist as Bayern Munich stretched its lead to 10 points with a 4-1 win over Hoffenheim on Saturday.
+BERLIN (AP) — Bundesliga top-scorer Robert Lewandowski took his tally to 24 goals this season as Bayern Munich avenged its only defeat of 2020 with a 4-1 win over Hoffenheim on Saturday.

-Bayern was beaten by Hoffenheim — also 4-1 — in its only defeat of 2020 and was in no mood for a repeat despite the absences of midfielders Leon Goretzka and Javi Martínez due to coronavirus infections.
-New signing Marc Roca made a rare start.
+Bayern was beaten by Hoffenheim — also 4-1 — for its only loss across all competitions last year and was in no mood for a repeat despite the absences of midfielders Leon Goretzka and Javi Martínez due to coronavirus infections.

+New signing Marc Roca made a rare start as the Bavarian powerhouse and league leader stretched its winning run to four games following the rare losses to Borussia Mönchengladbach and Holstein Kiel in the league and cup, respectively, in January.

+“We’re on the right path,” said Thomas Müller, who scored for the fourth consecutive game.

-Jérôme Boateng opened the scoring with a header in the 32nd before Lewandowski set up Thomas Müller in the 43rd.
+Jérôme Boateng opened the scoring with a header off Joshua Kimmich’s corner in the 32nd before Lewandowski set up Müller in the 43rd.

 Andrej Kramaric pulled one back a minute later for Hoffenheim, but Lewandowski scored for the ninth consecutive game in the 57th, and Serge Gnabry made sure with Bayern’s fourth in the 63rd.